 - 6.2.1.
-Given the reliance on information provided by experts in wind farm planning and compliance decision-making, experts used for wind farm compliance assessment engagements should be selected from an approved panel or list.
+Given the heavy reliance on assessments provided by experts in wind farm planning and compliance decision-making, qualified experts used for wind farm planning and compliance assessment engagements should be ideally selected from an approved panel or list.
 The panel or list is to be maintained by the responsible authority (or environmental regulator) and expert selection for a given project is to be approved by the responsible authority. - 6.2.2.
-The expert organisation (or expert) selected to perform post-construction assessments at a wind farm should be a different expert organisation (or expert) to the one that was engaged for the design/planning phase of that wind farm. - 6.2.3.
+To ensure independence and remove any real or perceived conflicts of interest, the expert organisation (or expert) selected to perform post-construction compliance assessments at a wind farm should be a different expert organisation (or expert) to the one engaged for the design/planning phase of that wind farm. - 6.2.3.
 Expert reports, assessments and techniques used for planning submissions, such as the predictive noise assessment and the post-construction noise testing plan, should be reviewed and assessed by an independent auditor, appointed or accredited by the responsible authority and/or relevant regulator.
-Further, expert reports prepared with respect to post-construction compliance should also be reviewed and assessed by a different, independent auditor that has been appointed or accredited by the responsible authority and/or relevant regulator. - 6.2.4.
-The appointed independent auditors (refer to Recommendation 6.2.3) should be suitably qualified, experienced and accredited, have the ability to assess the integrity and accuracy of the expert's report and be able to identify and confirm compliance or non-compliance with the relevant permit conditions. - 6.2.5.
-Planning approval processes should carefully take into account the advice of auditors and referral agencies, such as the Civil Aviation Safety Authority (CASA), before deciding on whether to approve a project.
+Further, expert reports prepared with respect to post-construction compliance should also be reviewed and assessed by a different, independent auditor, also appointed or accredited by the responsible authority and/or relevant regulator.

+- 6.2.4.
+The appointed independent auditors (refer to Recommendation 6.2.3) should be suitably qualified, experienced and accredited, have the ability to assess the integrity and accuracy of the expert's report and be able to identify and confirm compliance or non-compliance with the relevant permit conditions and/or prescribed standards. - 6.2.5.
+Planning approval processes should carefully take into account the advice of auditors and referral agencies, such as CASA, before deciding on whether to approve a project.
+Further, designated authorities, such as CASA, Emergency Response, EPAs etc. should be deemed to be statutory referral agencies whereby their advice and recommendations must be adhered to by the responsible planning authority.